pygame-community/pygame-ce/docs/reST/tutorials/en/premultiplied-alpha.rst

     # to each pixel that indicates how transparent it should be (from 0 - fully
     # transparent, to 255 - fully opaque.
     basic_surf = pygame.Surface((120, 120), flags=SRCALPHA)
-    # the fourth number here sets the alpha to 25 (highly translucent)
+    # the fourth number here sets the alpha to 25 (almost fully see through)
     basic_surf.fill(pygame.Color(50, 50, 50, 25))

     running = True